 For additional information see the catalog entries for the following programs:

 The Saint Louis University School of Law has been continuously accredited by the American Bar Association (ABA) since December 1924.
 The accrediting body is the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association, 321 North Clark Street, Chicago, IL 60654, 312-988-6738.

 Students apply for admission to each program independently.
 Students begin the J.D. program first and then apply for admission to the women's and gender studies master of arts program during their first year in law school.

 The program is designed to be completed in four years.
 Students choose 18 credits (six courses) that count simultaneously toward both degrees.
-Examples of courses include Gender and Culture, Sexuality and the Law, Employment Discrimination, Family Law, Disability Law, and Critical Race Theory.
+Examples of courses include Gender and Culture, Sexuality and the Law, Employment Discrimination, Family Law and Disability Law.

 Of the 91 credits required for the J.D., nine credits are satisfied by completion of women’s and gender studies courses.
 Credit from law courses will be accepted toward completion of the credits required for the women’s and gender studies degree.